Professor Shinya Yamanaka is one of the world's leading stem cell researchers who, for his highly innovative work, has received a Nobel Prize.

 By the end of the 20th century many countries including Japan had implemented strict measures on the use of human embryos for research due to ethical issues.
 Shinya believed that he could devise a technique whereby the cells of an adult animal could be reprogrammed to their embryonic state.

 Let me explain further.
 As most of our audience will be fully aware, all life begins when a fertilised egg divides to form new cells, which, in turn, further divide.
 The cells at the early divisions are embryonic cells: they are identical and pluripotent.
 This means that they are capable of generating all cell lineages of the body and can develop into all cell types.
-These embryonic cells, however, become increasingly varied over time and, as a result of this process, become specialized depending upon their location in the body - for example, whether in bone, nerve, blood, muscle or kidney.
-It had long been thought that these mature or specialized cells could not return to an immature or pluripotent state, but, as early as 1962, Dr. John Gurdon had demonstrated, using frogs, that it was possible to use an adult cell to generate a fully functional tadpole by using cloning techniques.
+These embryonic cells, however, become increasingly varied over time and, as a result of this process, become specialised depending upon their location in the body - for example, whether in bone, nerve, blood, muscle or kidney.
+It had long been thought that these mature or specialised cells could not return to an immature or pluripotent state, but, as early as 1962, Dr John Gurdon had demonstrated, using frogs, that it was possible to use an adult cell to generate a fully functional tadpole by using cloning techniques.
 The challenge remained, however, as to how an adult cell could most effectively be reprogrammed to become fully pluripotent.

 Shinya was determined to overcome this challenge.
 Staffing his laboratory with exceptionally talented young researchers and working very long hours, Shinya sought to identify the correct gene combination within the genome of mice that would convert adult stem cells back to their original or pluripotent state.
 The magical moment of truth came in 2006 when the correct gene combination was confirmed.
 It meant that it was no longer necessary to use living human embryos to provide stem cells - rather an existing adult cell could be reprogrammed by adding a small number of key genes into its primitive or pluripotent stem-cell form.
 The technique was first derived from using adult mouse fibroblasts, but subsequently proven to be equally applicable to human adult fibroblasts.
 The resulting cell was named induced pluripotent stem cell, or iPS cell.